 This month’s featured band is Manchester post punk/indie disco/pop band Peacock Method.

-The band formed during the UK’s lockdown from the ashes of two well-regarded bands – musicians Rich, Lucas and Adam come bearing not only a fresh outlook, but some flashy new beats too.
+Formed during the UK’s lockdown, they come from the ashes of two well-regarded bands, musicians Rich, Lucas and Adam come bearing not only a fresh outlook, but some flashy new beats too.

-Their catchy debut single “I Don’t Mind” came out in May 2021, drawing early comparisons to the likes of Ian Dury & The Blockheads and Talking Heads.
-As the band said, it’s “an emotive electronic anthem that came from the desire for escapism, a blasé attitude towards partying, and inhibition and anxiety on a night out.”
+Their debut single “I Don’t Mind” came out in May 2021, drawing early comparisons to the likes of Ian Dury & The Blockheads and Talking Heads.
+They described the track as “an emotive electronic anthem that came from the desire for escapism, a blasé attitude towards partying, and inhibition and anxiety on a night out.”

-Their second single ‘Slowly’, released in June last year, was described by the band as illustrating “an indifferent approach to casual sex and a tongue in cheek comment on the sensations of a one night stand.
+Their second single ‘Slowly’, came in June 2022, illustrating “an indifferent approach to casual sex and a tongue in cheek comment on the sensations of a one night stand.
 Its about living life too quickly and switching up presumptive roles of genders in the bedroom.”

 A fitting subject matter for a band to whom gendered aesthetics mean very little, yet it’s also a frenetic and funk-driven track that proves exactly as to why the band are such an exciting prospect amidst a sea of parker-sporting mediocrity.